Updated: January 23rd, 2019

 - I can (and do) take it everywhere.
 It’s my everyday travel camera that I always have on me.
 It’s not enormous; it’s not heavy; I can simply drop it in my purse when the serious drinking starts.

 - It’s Ashley-proof.
-I’ve lost more cameras to frustrating shit like water, sand, sub-zero temperatures, my husband dropping it, and getting robbed BUT NOT ANYMORE.
+I’ve lost more cameras to frustrating things like water, sand, sub-zero temperatures, my husband dropping it, and getting robbed BUT NOT ANYMORE.
 The Olympus OM-D E-M5 Mark II is splash-proof, dust-proof, and freeze-proof (unfortunately it’s up to you to keep husbands and thieves away).
 I no longer have to stress about my camera when it starts to rain and I’m sky-high on an observation deck.
 I don’t have to worry about sand getting into the lens while taking shore selfies in a windstorm.
 And I can even use it in Canada!

 - The picture quality even on AUTO is worth every penny alone.
 God bless you, Olympus, for allowing me to slack off as much as humanly possible when it comes to photography.